gargassus/steamdeck-gw2-account-selector/README.md

 1. Reads Local-${email}.dat files to list.
 2. Prompts user which .dat-file(account) to use.
 3. Copies that .dat-file into Local.dat.
+4. Copies [Settings.json](Settings.json) file for game to use
-4. Runs Guild Wars 2 which will then use the copied Local.dat
+5. Runs Guild Wars 2 which will then use the copied Local.dat
+6. TODO: if Local.dat needs to be updated between batches, this would be good place to update it
-5. ??
+7. ??
 Script exists?
 Or lives and can be used again after closing game?